mathigon/textbooks/content/codes/content.md

     div
       .quote
         I remember I was thinking about dots and dashes when I poked my four fingers into the sand and, for whatever reason--I didn't know--I pulled my hand toward me and I had four lines.
 I said 'Golly!
-Now I have four lines and they could be wide lines and narrow lines, instead of dots and dashes.
-Now I have a better chance of finding the doggone thing.'
-Then only seconds later, I took my four fingers--they were still in the sand--and I swept them round in a circle.
+Now I have four lines and they could be wide lines and narrow lines, instead of dots and dashes.'
       .author
         Joe Woodland, inventor of the Bar Code